Has the air conditioner in your automobile recently failed you?

 Condenser

 The condenser acts as a mini radiator.
 It receives the elevated-temperature, high-pressure gas from the compressor and radiates the heat out of it.
-When this happens, the refrigerant condenses, transforming it into a high-pressure, chilled liquid.
+When this happens, the refrigerant condenses, transforming it into a high-pressure, cool liquid.

 There’s also a pair of cooling fans that blow over the condenser.
 This removes much of the heat from the refrigerant while it’s in the lines.